8bitbuddhist/PixelMaestro/gui/README.md

 ## Using the Animation Editor
 The Animation Editor lets you modify a Maestro in real-time.
 When you open the Animation Editor, it creates a new Maestro with a single Section and Overlay.
 You can perform actions such as adjusting the Section's size, configuring Animations, and adding Canvases.

 If *Send serial commands* is configured in the Settings dialog, any actions performed in the Animation Editor will get sent to the specified serial device.
+PixelMaestro Studio automatically detects and lists USB devices connected to your PC.
+You can also run a simulated USB device for testing Cues by selecting *Simulated Device* in the drop-down.

 ### Additional Animation Parameters
 TODO